HVisMyLife/rusty_neat/README.md

     // set diffrent ( than default ) chances of mutations, sum (eg. 100%) doesn't matter net.set_chances(&[20, 20, 20, 0, 0, 0, 0])

-    // evolve network, mutations are chosen randomly,
+    // evolve network, mutations are chosen randomly, according to above settings, for _ in 0..32 {
-    // in future there will be an interface for choosing types and chances for _ in 0..32 {
             net.mutate();
         }